salsaflow/salsaflow-commits/README.md

-# salsaflow-commits
+# salsaflow-metastore
-A simple store with HTTP API for keeping commit-related metadata
+A simple store with HTTP API for keeping various SalsaFlow metadata.